joelek/bonsai/readme.md

 * Add support for class and style overrides.
 * Fix issue with type elision for bi-directionally bound state.
 * Provide index state to mapStates() and mapValues().
+* Fix issue with property setter for file input elements.